 Points of interest: Alona is one of the prettiest villages of Pitsilia, with stone-built houses, literally steeped in greenery.
 The trail passes through dense hazelnut plantations ending down the river.

 Agia Eirini - Spilies tou Digeni (Caves of Dhigenis)

 Points of interest: The trail ends at the Caves of Digenis which were used as a hiding place by the fighters in the 1955-59 struggle for independence.
 They have been restored and attract a large number of visitors.

 Starting point: The chapel of Asinou.
 The trail passes through rural roads leading to Agios Theodoros village.

 Points of interest: The church of the Virgin of Asinou with its renowned wall - paintings has been declared by UNESCO a World Cultural Heritage Monument.

 Cyprus is known for its extensive trail network through the Troodos Mountains.
 In all, there are 48 well marked trails covering 200km with varying levels of difficulty.

-Overall, Pitsylia is the 5th most popular walking & backpacking of all 8 hiking in Cyprus.
+Overall, Pitsylia is the 5th most popular hiking trail of all 8 hikes in Cyprus.